nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 facilitated through the `UserInterface#printAllTransactions`, which loops through the entire ArrayList of transactions and extract all the details of each transaction.

-This feature will be further enhanced to include options to view transactions of specified date ranges.
+This feature will be further enhanced to include options to view transactions that the user is interested in only.
+For example, transactions of the past week, past month, specified date range.

 ## Product scope
 ### Target user profile